 I’ve prepared several dishes with the meat (it went a long way since there are only two of us at home these days).
 I made shredded carne asada enchiladas (below).
 They were a HUGE hit with my husband and I.

-The meat is so tender and is totally packed with flavor.
+The meat turns out so tender and it’s totally packed with flavor.
 I also used the last bit of meat to make a big plate of nachos for my husband, myself and our son.
-That’s another great way to use the shredded beef (sorry, no pics, they were eaten too fast)!
-YUMMO!

 Carne asada meat used to make shredded beef enchiladas

-We also used the carne asada to make some simple street tacos with chopped onion, cilantro, freshly made guacamole… and lime slices!
-They were absolutely fantastic!
-I’m telling you, the flavor of this slow cooker carne asada is wonderful!
+We also use the carne asada to make simple street tacos with chopped onion, cilantro, freshly made guacamole… and lime slices!

 Shredded carne asada meat used to make tacos

 There are so many ways to use this meat!
 I’ve already bought more stew meat to make this recipe again.
 I’m planning to make some shredded beef burritos and possibly a couple tostadas with it this time!
 I can hardly wait!
-I hope you try this delicious version of carne asada.
-The flavor is OUTSTANDING, and I think you will LOVE it.
-Have a great day, and please come back soon for more great recipes.

 Looking For More Mexican-Style Recipes?